ProCoder1199X/Congming-AI/README.md

 # Congming AI

-Congming AI is an experimental, modular, symbolic multi-agent artificial intelligence framework.
+Congming AI is an experimental, modular, neuro- symbolic,  multi-agent artificial intelligence framework.
 It is designed to simulate advanced cognitive processes, self-reflection, and self-improvement using a collection of specialized agents that communicate via a central blackboard architecture.

 ---